Why Mobile Apps Will Soon be First on the Menu of Food and Restaurant Business

 Taco Bell: Taco Bell is another food chain that is using their app to maximum effect.
 With the app, customers can do everything that has been mentioned with the Starbucks app, as well as customize orders to their special preferences.

-Wendy’s: With the Wendy’s app, you can easily find a Wendy’s near you by entering your postcode, among all the other advantages.
+Wendy’s: With Wendy’s app, you can easily find a Wendy’s near you by entering your postcode, among all the other advantages.
 More importantly, however, Wendy’s has used its app to start a Veteran Advantage scheme which honor’s the US veterans with special offers on patriotic days.

 Other chains using apps are Chipotle, Shake Shack, Domino’s and Burger King.